AINTRUST-AI/aixploit/README.md

    ```bash
    python test/test.py
    ```
-5. The attack results will be returned automatically with valuable metrics.
+5. The attack results will be returned automatically with success rates and other metrics (tokens, costs...).

 ## Contributing